CAMBI-tech/BciPy/bcipy/core/README.md

-# BciPy Data
+# BciPy Core Module

-Core data strucutres needed for BciPy operation.
+Core data strucutres and methods needed for BciPy operation.
 These include triggers, parameters, and raw data.

 ## Contents